spiral/docs/templater/expert.md

 Now, every `form:input` tag will be preserved as it is.

 ### Bundle import
-There is few scenarious, when you might want to create many different elements (for example in separate module), if your module decalres multiple elements namespaces importing such namespaces one by one can be not very optimal, spiral provides you ability to move desired imports into separate view file called bundle, let's create such file in "elements/bundle" view:
+There are a few scenarious where you may want to create many different elements (for example in separate module).
+If your module declares multiple element namespaces, importing such namespaces one by one isn't very optimal.
+Spiral provides you the ability to move the desired imports into a separate view file called bundle.
+Let's create a file in "elements/bundle" view:

 ```html
 <use path="default:elements" namespace="form"/>
 <use path="default:elements/input" as="form.input"/>
 ```

-As you can see you can conbine multiple use tags in one file, such file will never be included into your template so you can even leave comments for your imports:
+You can now combine multiple use tags in one file.
+This file won't be included in your template, so you can even leave comments for your imports:

 ```html
 <!--This is default namespace for form elements.-->